teor2345/walking-onions-wip/specs/02-endives-and-snips.md

             ; reserved for future extensions.
             * tstr => any,
         }

-        ; A list of single signatures or a list of multisignatures.
-This ; list must have 2^signature-depth elements.

-        ; XXXX either we need an extra voting step, OR we need to move these ; XXXX outside of the signed material. signatures : [ *SingleSig ] / [ *MultiSig ],

         ; Definitions for index group.
 Each "index group" is all ; applied to the same SNIPs.
 (If there is one index group,